RogueRope/docs/content/docs/practical/food.md

 ---
 title: "Food"
-description: Much food, such yummy.
+description: Much food, such good times.
-lead: "Expect basic but good \'camp food\'.
-We will provide some, but you might have to bring some as well.
+lead: "Expect basic but tasty 'camp food'.
+We will provide several meals, and you can store your personal food items in our refrigerators.
 Check out the timetable below to plan for what additional food to bring."
 date: 2023-10-06T13:37:00+00:00
 lastmod: 2023-10-06T13:37:00+00:00
 draft: false